-Ernst & Young examined the concept of tax residency and citizenship
+Ernst & Young examined the concept of citizenship and tax residence

 Smith & Williamson also examined the Caribbean offering further supporting EYs findings.